 These events happen annually throughout the year in Alabama.
 Festivals, symposiums, and conferences offer the opportunity to meet authors, participate in workshops, and learn valuable information about the literary arts.
-Also see Conferences.

-TBA Winter 2013
+TBA Winter 2018

 Sponsored by the Hoover Public Library, Southern Voices seeks to increase Hoover's cultural importance by providing book lovers with an opportunity to meet and mingle with the authors they love.
 See Web site for more information.